IBM Cloud Docs

 New Korean enhanced neural voice

 The service now supports a new enhanced neural female voice for Korean: ko-KR_JinV3Voice.
 The new voice is generally available (GA) for production use.
-It supports the use of both standard International Phonetic Alphabet (IPA) and IBM Symbolic Phonetic Representation (SPR) phonetic symbols.
+It supports the use of both the standard International Phonetic Alphabet (IPA) and IBM Symbolic Phonetic Representation (SPR) phonetic symbols.
 For more information, see

 You can migrate from Korean neural voices that are deprecated to the new enhanced neural voice.
 For more information, see